Arizona Implements Immigration Change

 As NPR's Ted Robbins reports, the measure was having an effect even before it became official.

 TED ROBBINS: A few workers and one Chihuahua are sitting around the lobby of the laborers union, Local 383 in Tucson.
 Things are slow.
 It's the holiday season.
 The construction industry is in a slump.
 But it's Arizona's new law that's sending Salvador Barreras back to Mexico for good.
 For years he has been going back and forth, crossing legally on a tourist visa, then working illegally - no more.

-Mr. TIM NELSON (General Counsel for Governor Janet Napolitano): Keep in mind, the basic offense of not - of hiring illegal or undocumented aliens has been an offense in federal law since 1996, or longer than that.
+TIM NELSON: Keep in mind, the basic offense of not - of hiring illegal or undocumented aliens has been an offense in federal law since 1996, or longer than that.

 ROBBINS: But it's been rarely enforced.
 Tim Nelson is general counsel for Arizona Governor Janet Napolitano, who signed the law last July.

 NELSON: The basic conduct of business really isn't any different under this law.
 This law does impose licensing sanctions.
 And some other states have started to do that, and we think that more states are going to do that until the Congress enacts comprehensive immigration reform.

 ROBBINS: The Arizona law requires employers to check a worker's documents by enrolling in a federal online database called E-Verify.
 As of yesterday, only about 10,000 of the state's 150,000 employers had signed up.
 Immigration and employment attorney Julie Pace says she's not surprised by the low number.